Professionalism in the speech of people of different professions

 Orenburg State Pedagogical University, Orenburg

-Resume: The article is devoted to the description of special vocabulary, traditionally divided into terms and professionalisms.
-Are given a large number of examples of professionalisms from various professional fields: aviation, auto transporters, bank employees, librarians, businessmen, accountants, journalists, engineers, cinematographers, meteorologists, medical, police, marine, hunters, carpenters, printers, down jackets, advertising (PR), rock musicians , builders, taxi drivers, theatrical, television, merchants of old Moscow, teachers, schoolchildren, electronics and computer engineers.
-The materials of the article may be useful to philologists-teachers of the university.
+Abstract: The article is devoted to the description of special vocabulary, traditionally divided into terms and professionalisms.
+Are given a large number of examples of professionalism from various professional fields: aviation, auto transporters, bank employees, librarians, businessmen, accountants, journalists, engineers, cinematographers, meteorologists, medical, police, marine, hunters, carpenters, printers, puffers, advertising (PR specialists), rock musicians , builders, taxi drivers, theater workers, television workers, traders of old Moscow, teachers, schoolchildren, electronics and computer engineers.
+The materials of the article may be useful to philologists and university teachers.

 Professionalisms in the people`s speech of different professions